cuiyongbo/hello-world/my_wiki/english_notes.rst

 | rule the roost
 | Definition: be in complete control.
 |
+| I am the one who runs facebook.
+|
 | as a rule
 | Definition: usually, but not always.
 |